demisto/content-docs/docs/tutorials/tutorial-playbook-TIM-EDL.md

     2. Select the **From indicators** radio button.

     3. Under **Query**, enter a query to process the specific indicators that you want.
-For example, sourceBrands:"Bambenek Consulting Feed".
+For example, *sourceBrands:"Bambenek Consulting Feed"*.

     4. Click **Save**.